Pakistan National Shipping Corporation: Former company titles

 Muhammadi Steamship Company Limited was incorporated on 12 May 1947.
 In 1949, it became the first Pakistani shipping line to be publicly listed on the Karachi Stock Exchange.

 Muhammadi House on McLeod Road (now I. I. Chundrigar Road) was the headquarters of the company.

-The company was nationalized by the Government of Pakistan under then President Zulfikar Ali Bhutto.
-It was later merged with other Pakistani nationalized shipping companies to create the Pakistan National Shipping Corporation.
+The company was nationalised by the Government of Pakistan under then President Zulfikar Ali Bhutto.
+It was later merged with other Pakistani nationalised shipping companies to create the Pakistan National Shipping Corporation.